 Refugee Crisis in Greece

 In March 2016, a group of eleven students traveled to Greece to work with the International Human Rights Advocates (IHRA), Solidarity Now, and local NGOs to put together a case study addressing the human rights challenges arising from the refugee crisis.

 “I led a team of nine law students, a law professor, and a social worker to the Republic of Moldova on a program combating human trafficking and domestic violence.
 We partnered with Moldovan NGOs and Peace Corps volunteers to lead 59 trainings for 1,289 unique beneficiaries in 16 different towns and villages.” – Benjamin Johnson L’16

 International Business Disputes

-Student-led Moot teams compete annually in one of the two Willem C. Vis International Commercial Arbitration Moot (Vis) competitions held every Spring in Vienna and Hong Kong.
+Student-led moot court teams compete annually in one of the two Willem C. Vis International Commercial Arbitration Moot (Vis) competitions held every spring in Vienna and Hong Kong.

 Five students traveled to The Gambia in August 2019 on a fact-finding mission.
 “We conducted interviews with members of the government and civil society, including journalists, attorneys, human rights defenders, activists, academics, civil servants, security agents, and government officials.” – Kunal Kanodia L’20